Skip to content

 5. Use cleaning products carefully.

 Alongside cleaning tools, cleaning products are a must.
-Everyone prefers their favorite products, so our key advice is to exercise caution with whatever you use.
+Everyone prefers certain products, so our key advice is to exercise caution with whatever you use.

-Before using any cleaning product (especially if you're trying out a new one), read the label carefully, paying attention to any warnings, instructions, and recommended safety precautions.
+Before using any cleaning product (especially if you're trying out a new one), read the label carefully, paying attention to any warnings, instructions, and recommended safety practices.
+Never mix different cleaning products, as this could cause dangerous chemical reactions.

 If you’re worried about exposure to strong chemicals, opt for non-toxic cleaning products.
 Simple household solutions like soap and water or white vinegar are often enough to complete the job.